zeroincombenze/tools/z0bug_odoo/egg-info/description.rst

 * PYPI packages
 * Odoo repositories dependencies

-Linux packages must be declared in `<addons/apt>` section of .travis.yml using Ubuntu semantic.
+Linux packages must be declared in `<addons/apt>` section of .travis.yml using Ubuntu namespace.
-If you run test in local environment, travis emulator automatically translate Ubuntu names in your local distro names, if necessary.
+If you run test in local environment, travis emulator automatically translate Ubuntu names into your local distro names, if necessary.
 See `travis emulator <https://github.com/zeroincombenze/tools/tree/master/travis_emulator>`_ guide for furthermore info.

 The PYPI packages, installable by PIP are declared in standard PIP way, using **requirements.txt** file.